Blog Organization Tips: Blog Smarter, Not Harder

 Weekly Tasks:

-• Sunday, publish the latest post to go out to subscribers on Monday
+- Sunday, activate the latest weekly email to go out to subscribers on Monday

-• Thursday, design pin images for the new blog post and choose one or two to include in the post
+- Thursday, design pin images for the new blog post and choose three or four to include in the post.

-• Friday, make sure Pinterest pins are scheduled in Tailwind until Sunday
+- Friday, make sure Pinterest pins are scheduled for the next month.
+Design more if time.

 I try to spread out the tasks to make sure no single day is overwhelming.
 Notice how I have no big tasks planned for Saturdays?
 I try to keep weekends for free family time as much as possible.
-On Sunday afternoon or evening, I take some time for the daily and weekly Sunday tasks, but those aren’t too time-consuming.
+On Sunday, I take some time for the daily and weekly Sunday tasks, but those aren’t too time-consuming.

 Physical Tools to Keep Your Blog Organized